djhshih/swl/spec.md

 - A table has derived row semantics: row `i` is formed by taking element `i` from each field array
 - Field access on a table is ordinary record field access; if `xs : tab` and `field : [t]`, then `xs.field : [t]`
 - SWL does not define a separate array-of-record batch type for workflow semantics
+- A field accessed on a table must be present in the statically known table schema; otherwise the access is a compile-time error

 ### Functions
 - Importing a task or a workflow returns a function